Why most content is better as a web page

 - make accessible compared to PDFs

-Consider PDF or other online content formats as alternatives or supplements to web page content.
+Consider PDFs or other content formats as alternatives or supplements to well-designed web page content.

 When to publish a PDF or other document file online